HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/pysas/pysas-short-intro.md

 print(os.listdir(ROOT_DATA_DIR + OBS_ID + "/" + OBS_ID))

+if not is_okay:
     raise FileNotFoundError("Data directory not found.
 Please create it and try again.")
 ```

 If you want more information on the function `basic_setup` run the cell below or see the long introduction tutorial.